iotaledger/wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 ## Introduction

-To diminish the time spent on configuration and research, we have created a docker-compose setup that ships a pre-configured Wasp and Hornet node, that are connected with each other - ready to run out of the box.
+To diminish the time spent on configuration and research, we have created a docker-compose setup that ships a pre-configured Wasp node with a Hornet based private tangle, ready to run out of the box.

 ## Running the setup